Distance: 5–7 kilometres

 The Garden Society of Gothenburg

 Begin your walk in the Garden Society of Gothenburg, one of the best preserved 19th century parks in Europe.
 The exotic palm house and the impressive rose garden attract visitors all year round.
-You can read more about what to see and do in the Garden Society of Gothenburg here.

 When you’ve had a look around the Garden Society, head out towards the park Kungsparken via the entrance facing the park Bältesspännarparken.
 Cross the road and walk past the theatre Stora Teatern, a popular venue for concerts and cultural events.
 Walk along the canal and admire the magnificent trees of Kungsparken.
 When you reach the bridge Rosenlundsbron you’ve reached the end of the park.
 On the other side of the canal you’ll see the famous fish market hall Feskekôrka.